kd-praveen/springboot-3-microservices-app/README.md

 The project consists of the following microservices:

-- config-server: This service implements Spring Cloud Config Server.
+- ***config-server***: This service implements Spring Cloud Config Server.
 It is used to provide server-side and client-side support for externalized configuration in a distributed system.
 So when you have multiple microservices, and you want to easily control the configuration for all of them at one go - you’ll mostly be looking at Spring Cloud Config Server.

-- service-registry: This service implements Netflix Eureka service registry.
+- ***service-registry***: This service implements Netflix Eureka service registry.
 A service registry is useful because it enables client-side load-balancing and decouples service providers from consumers without the need for DNS.

-- springboot-jwt-auth: This service provides authentication and authorization using Spring Security and JWT tokens.
+- ***springboot-jwt-auth***: This service provides authentication and authorization using Spring Security and JWT tokens.

-- api-gateway: This service acts as a gateway for the other services.
+- ***api-gateway***: This service acts as a gateway for the other services.
 It uses Spring Cloud Gateway to route requests to the appropriate service based on the URL path.